 I provide counselling for couples and those in need of help exploring their relationship issues.
 This need not necessarily be in a romantic relationship.
 Often couples counselling can help to support reconciliation between parents and children, siblings, close friends and professional colleagues.

-I charge £70 for a fifty minute session of couples counselling.
+I charge £90 for a seventy five minute session of couples counselling.
 For more information about how I work and my perspective on the roots of conflict in relationships, read on.
 This article about patriarchy, intergenerational trauma and power struggles in relationships may also be helpful.

 An exercise in empathy

 Help with communication, empathy and forgiveness is foundational to the way I work as a couples counsellor.
 The exercise I offer below is tailored to heterosexual couples in a romantic relationship.
 It may also be helpful for other couples who are in conflict because it’s quite possible that the dynamics of the particular relationship you’re struggling with conforms to the patterns of relating the exercise describes, irrespective of your gender.

 If you’re a man, imagine for a moment you’re a woman who has been told her whole life that it’s her responsibility to take care of the emotional needs of others.
 You’re highly sensitive, attuned to subtleties of expression and body language, you feel things very deeply but your capacity for thinking and reasoning has been impeded because growing up those skills weren’t considered important for a woman to develop.
 You often sense there is something wrong in your relationship before your partner does, but without being able to clearly express what it is.
 It’s just a feeling.
 When you try to describe it you can’t really find the words, it all comes out in the form of frustrated feelings, which your partner, well meaning though he may be, cannot understand and so can easily discount as a case of you simply being “overly emotional”.
 Their rationalising and discounting of your feelings makes you doubt your intuition and so often it feels safer to keep quiet about your fears.